phimpme/phimpme-generator/README.md

 Installation
 -------

 This repo contains a Django website, and the generator script ([gen_script.py](Phimpme/generator/gen_script.py)).
 To test the whole website, [install Django](https://www.djangoproject.com/download/), go to the root of this repo and execute `python manage.py syncdb` to create the SQLite database file and create admin account.
 Execute `python manage.py loaddata Phimpme/apps/appshop/appshop.json` to load settings, and `python manage.py runserver` to start the web server.
 Then you will see the website through http://localhost.

+Also you need the Android SDK to run the generator script.
+You can see details in [the wiki of Phimp.me Android app](https://github.com/phimpme/android/wiki#build-in-command-line).

 To test the generator script alone, open the py file and the last several lines will help you.

 Development Environment
 -------